 Kate Middleton and Prince William have had Kensington Palace renovated in a £1 million redecoration project, the Daily Mail reports, but what colours did they go for?
-Let’s hope none of the rooms are the shade of tangerine trousers sported by their interior designer in the Daily Mail feature!
+Let’s hope none of the rooms in the shade of tangerine trousers sported by their interior designer in the Daily Mail feature!

 If Kate’s choice of clothes is anything to go by then all the hues of blue from pale and royal, to teal.
 Not to mention the cobalt and azure blues…she seems to love the whole hue cycle.
 Whilst purple, brown and yellow mark very low on wearability for her.
 According to the Daily Mail report, one of her interiors colour choices, unfortunately for the royal couple, came out with an unexpected and unwanted purple tinge for the Kensington palace decorating.
 However, we like the colour and this image in Vanity Fair sees her in two gorgeous shades of aubergine.
-It appears the palace has 20 rooms to worry about, so plenty of scope to get every colour in that blue palette.
+It appears the palace has 20 rooms to worry about, so plenty of scopes to get every colour in that blue palette.

-If you are looking for a traditional paint and the deep, rich colours they produce we suggest investigating the following brands (click on the name to visit their sites):
+If you are looking for traditional paint and the deep, rich colours they produce we suggest investigating the following brands (click on the name to visit their sites):

 Farrow and Ball, Little Greene, Papers Paint and Dulux Heritage.
 Or our GSD Painting and Decorating Blog on Designer Paints.

 But what has Kate’s clothes got to do with interior design choices?
-Conde Nast Traveler feel catwalk trends for colour and texture are reflected in the way we live and can integrate from the catwalk to the interiors of our homes.
+Conde Nast Traveler feels catwalk trends for colour and texture are reflected in the way we live and can integrate from the catwalk to the interiors of our homes.

 Ben Pentreath an architectural and urban designer, their interior designer for the Kensington Palace decorating is best known for his classical designs, which is an area of expertise for GSDecorating professional decorators London.
 He’s a man unafraid of the blue palette as can be seen here in this beautiful manor house.